yet-another-static-site-generator/yass/docs/user/pages.md

 * layout: the name of file (without extension) which will be used as template for the page.
 This must be existing file from the project layouts directory.

+Optional parameter always available for pages:

+* canonicallink: Set the page canonical link.
+It is used by search engines (by some even required).
+If you don't set it here, the program will generate it automatically.
+It must be a full URL (with https://).

 <a href="#top">^ Top</a>